Cori1109/challenge-git2/README.md

 How to attempt this challenge:

-1) Create a new repo in your account and note the git url
+1) Clone this repo locally
-2) Clone this repo
+2) Solve the challenge locally
-3) Solve the challenge
+3) Create a new repo in your GitHub account and note the git url
-4) Set your new repo as the origin: `git remote set-url origin ${your repo url}`
+4) Set your local origin to the new git url: `git remote set-url origin ${git url}`
-5) Push your solution to your repo
+5) Push your solution to the newly set origin

 You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.